Demi Lovato says it's OK ‘if you misgender’ them: ‘It’s a huge transition to change the pronouns I’ve used for my entire life’

 “Demi goes by they,” Lizzo retorted.
 Lovato later thanked her on social media, calling Lizzo a “queen” while adding, “I love you, thank you.”

-Since the singer came out as non-binary, an umbrella term for gender identities that exist outside the binary (neither male or female), they have opened a wider dialogue in the music industry about inclusion.
+Since the singer came out as nonbinary, an umbrella term for gender identities that exist outside the binary (neither male or female), they have opened a wider dialogue in the music industry about inclusion.

 “Today is a day I’m so happy to share more of my life with you all — I am proud to let you know that I identify as non-binary and will officially be changing my pronouns to they/them moving forward,” the singer wrote on their coming out post in May 2021.